 Your website and content go hand-in-hand

-SEO is everything in 2019, and with such an availability of tools at your disposal, it’s essential that you begin tracking, reporting and improving upon your SEO efforts.
+SEO is everything these days, and with such an availability of tools at your disposal, it’s essential that you begin tracking, reporting and improving upon your SEO efforts.

 That means conducting site audits and fixing technical SEO aspects.
 It also means doing thorough SEO-keyword research prior to writing and publishing content.
 In short, SEO is the engine to your digital marketing efforts.
 Take care of it, and it’ll carry you a for long while down that road.